 In addition to uniforms, there are rules about overall appearances.
 For example, guys are not allowed long hairs, and no one is allowed to dye their hair.
 Excessive piercings are also not okay.

 Asian schools are very structured, and it teaches us disciplines from day one.
-It fosters an environment where everyone has a role and participate to contribute.
+It fosters an environment where everyone has a role and contribute.
 The downside in my opinion would be the lack of individuality.
 It is a great example of how being different is not necessarily a good thing in Asia.

 5. Asian Colleges are Wayyy Cheaper than the US